-Rule templates are regular rule tables that serve as structural prototypes for many other rule tables with the same structure but different content (rules).
-A simple rule template usually does not have rules at all but only specifies the table structure and implementation details for conditions and actions.
-Thus, a simple rule template contains the first 5 rows of a regular decision table as in the following example:
+Rule templates are regular rules tables that serve as structural prototypes for many other rules tables with the same structure but different content (rules).
+A simple rules template usually does not have rules at all but only specifies the table structure and implementation details for conditions and actions.
+Thus, a simple rules template contains the first 5 rows of a regular decision table as in the following example: